komiga/togo/README.md

 then be compiled using plash's standard project protocol: http://komiga.com/pp-cpp

+The only difference from the project protocol is `scripts/premake` in place of premake, which enforces recipe order to allow the use of GNU make's `--jobs`.

 ## License

 togo carries the MIT license, which can be found both below and in the